-Our office is opening for business for walk in traffic on a limited basis.
-If you have business with the district please follow social distancing practices and wear a mask.
+Our office is open for business Monday thru Friday.
+If you have business with the district, please follow social distancing practices and wear a mask.
 Our fire stations continue to be closed to the general public.

 In closing, please utilize our Web Page (www.foresthillfire.org) and Facebook Page (www.facebook.com/ForesthillFire/) for timely information, tips on Defensible Space, Go Bags, and other public safety information, as we strive to make ourselves better prepared for what Mother Nature presents us.